Classroom (and Church!) Listening Skills

 - Rather than dismissing or impulsively reacting to

-disagreeable ideas, effective listeners remain open-minded and seek more information before drawing
+disagreeable ideas, successful listeners remain open-minded and seek more information before drawing

 conclusions.